Prag8855/aab/content/guides/immigration-office.md

 ## Sue the Ausländerbehörde

-The *Ausländerbehörde* has 3 months to process your application.
-If you wait longer, you can sue them.[^11] This costs a few hundred euros.
+The *Ausländerbehörde* has 3 months to process your [residence permit](/glossary/Aufenthaltstitel) application.
+If it takes longer, you can sue them.[^11] This costs a few hundred euros.

 First, your lawyer sends a scary letter to the *Ausländerbehörde*.
 The *Ausländerbehörde* wants to avoid a lawsuit, so they process your application faster.

 If the scary letter does not work, you can sue the *Ausländerbehörde*.
 The legal system is slow, so a lawsuit can take months or years.
 If you win, the *Ausländerbehörde* must pay for your legal fees.
 Usually, the *Ausländerbehörde* reacts before your case goes to court, so you must pay your own legal fees.[^12]

-In other words, pay a few hundred euros, and things *sometimes* go faster.
+In other words, you pay a few hundred euros, and things *sometimes* go faster.
 A lawyer can pressure the *Ausländerbehörde*, but they can't help you skip the queue.[^13]

 In other cities, threatening to sue the *Ausländerbehörde* can make things worse.
 The *Ausländerbehörde* can become very strict, ask for more documents, and make your application even slower.[^14]

 **[Find an immigration lawyer ➞](/guides/english-speaking-lawyers-berlin)**

-[Fiona Macdonald](https://en.fmr-legal.de/) is an immigration lawyer.
+[Fiona Macdonald](https://en.fmr-legal.de/) is the immigration lawyer I work with.
 She has experience with suing the *Ausländerbehörde*, and she speaks English.

 ## Need help?